Martin Gurule

 Martin Edward Gurule (November 7, 1969 – November 27, 1998) was an American prisoner who successfully escaped from death row in Texas in 1998.
-It was the first successful breakout from Texan death row since Raymond Hamilton was broken out by Bonnie and Clyde on January 16, 1934.
+It was the first successful breakout from Texas death row since Raymond Hamilton was broken out by Bonnie and Clyde on January 16, 1934.
+This is the most recent instance of a prisoner escaping from death row in the United States.
+Another death row inmate, Charles Victor Thompson, escaped from custody in Texas 2005, but he was being held at the county jail after a resentencing hearing.

 Life

 Martin Gurule was raised by his father and grandmother.
 His mother died shortly before his first birthday.
 He attended W. B. Ray High School in Corpus Christi and cared for intellectually disabled patients at Corpus Christi State School, an institution run by the Texas Department of Mental Health and Mental Retardation.
 His 23-year-old girlfriend, Malisa Smith, worked on the checkout at the U & I restaurant in Corpus Christi.